dtinth/remix-spa-frontend-elysia-backend/README.md

 >
 > I have a bit of hunch that this could be one of my preferred stacks[^prefer] once they are stable, but for now, this is just a proof of concept.
 We'll see how it goes.

-[^prefer]: I’m only talking about the cases where I want to build a web application with separate frontend and backend, where frontend is entirely static and client-side rendered, but still want to write backend in the same language as frontend with E2E type safety without code generation.
-For other cases, I will probably prefer other stacks.
+[^prefer]: I’m only talking about the cases where I want to build a web application where its frontend and backend are completely separated, in which the frontend is completely static and rendered on the client-side, and the backend is written in the same language as the frontend (which gives us the possibility of having E2E type safety without code generation).
+In other cases, I would likely opt for different stacks.